Skip to main content

 15 October 2024

-3D image of blood vessels highlighted
+3D image of blood vessels in the hand, taken using a photoacoustic tomography scanner.

-PAT images of the hand blood vessels
+Photoacoustic tomography (PAT) images of the blood vessels in the hand.

 In a study partly funded by Cancer Research UK, the team showed that their hand-held scanners can deliver a photoacoustic image to doctors in real time.
-This specific type of imaging technology, called photoacoustic tomography (PAT), use ultrasound waves to visualise subtle changes in veins and arteries.
+This specific type of imaging technology, called photoacoustic tomography (PAT), uses ultrasound waves to visualise subtle changes in veins and arteries.

 Up until now, PAT technology has been too slow to give high-enough quality images to be used by clinicians.
 Patients would have to stay incredibly still during the scan to ensure that the images wouldn’t be blurred.